 Now that we have discussed simple jogging commands and homing your machine you should be able to place the tool wherever you choose.

-You will need to adjust the Z axis so that your laser tool is positioned 3 inches above the material you wish to engrave or cut.
-This is where we focused our laser on our machine.
-If you have not focused your machine then follow the instructions located here:
+You will need to adjust the Z axis so that your laser tool is positioned above the material you wish to engrave or cut at the correct distance for your laser.
+The lasers come Pre Focused from the base of the heatsink to the work surface: